 - No Celebrities Were Harmed:

-- Shave and a Haircut: First cartoon, around 4:30.
+- Shave And A Haircut: In the first cartoon, at around 4:30.

 - There Is No Kill Like Overkill: The King's guards boast about loading cannons whenever they see a sparrow.
 Guess they've never read Confucius.
 Probably, though, they are just such cowards that they see said sparrow as a legitimate threat.

-- Trademark Favorite Food: king's boiled eggs.
+- Trademark Favorite Food: Boiled eggs, for the King.